Boy in New Mexico school shooting took gun from home, police say

 "We did find evidence that the suspect had planned this event," New Mexico State Police Chief Pete Kassetas told reporters, while declining to reveal any more details.

-The shooter fired all three rounds, with one going into the ceiling of the gym, one into the floor and one 12 to 15 feet (3.7 to 4.6 meters) away, into the stands where students were gathered, Kassetas said at a news conference.
+The shooter fired all three rounds, with one going into the ceiling of the gym, one into the floor and one 12- to 15 feet (3.7 to 4.6 metres) away, into the stands where students were gathered, Kassetas said at a news conference.

 The shooting lasted just 10 seconds before a teacher, identified as John Masterson, stepped forward and persuaded the boy to put down his gun, officials said.

-The boy will be formally charged as a juvenile, possibly on Thursday, Roswell-based District Attorney Janetta Hicks said.
+The boy will be formally charged as a juvenile on Wednesday or Thursday, Roswell-based District Attorney Janetta Hicks of the state's Fifth Judicial District said in a phone interview.

 The boy was being held at an "appropriate children's facility" in Albuquerque, 170 miles (274 km) to the northwest of Roswell, said state police spokesman Lieutenant Emmanuel Gutierrez.